ITIS Species Codes

 Export dialog

 PAMGuard events typically are a short name that represents the species and/or potentially a call.
 Knowledge of the PAMGuard modules that were run and the data on which they executed will let a user infer what should be recorded.
-The dialog below shows a sample set of events produced by one or more PAMGuard modules using the names: HP, DO, SON, KW, UNK, and PHP:
+The dialog below shows a sample set of species defined in the PAMGuard click detector, where the user has defined the codes Porpoise, BWC, Oo, Pm, UNK, and Zc.
+Note that the first entry “Click” has been added automatically as a default for when no classification result was returned.

 An ITIS code and call/sound type can be associated with each event.
 The dialog lists: